alonsobsd/bhyvemgr/README.md

 pass out inet proto icmp all icmp-type echoreq

-pass in inet proto tcp from 10.0.0.0/24 to any port $tcp_services flags S/SA keep state pass in inet proto tcp from 10.0.0.0/24 to any port $udp_services flags S/SA keep state pass in inet proto tcp from 10.0.0.0/24 to any port $ksm_service flags S/SA keep state pass in inet proto tcp from 10.0.0.1 to any port bootps flags S/SA keep state pass in inet proto tcp from 10.0.0.1 to any port bootpc flags S/SA keep state
+pass in inet proto tcp from 10.0.0.0/24 to any port $tcp_services flags S/SA keep state pass in inet proto udp from 10.0.0.0/24 to any port $udp_services pass in inet proto tcp from 10.0.0.0/24 to any port $ksm_service flags S/SA keep state pass in inet proto tcp from 10.0.0.1 to any port bootps flags S/SA keep state pass in inet proto tcp from 10.0.0.1 to any port bootpc flags S/SA keep state